 The filmmakers each won a prize worth €5,000.
 The jury consisted of Tim Leyendekker, Nduka Mntambo and Rieke Vos.

 Due to Covid-19, IFFR 2022 had to be moved online in smaller form.
 Competition films were only available to press and industry.
-Later in the year, IFFR will screen all competition films in cinemas, including the sixteen selected for the Ammodo Tiger Short Competition.
+From 14 to 16 October 2022, IFFR will screen all competition films in cinemas, including the sixteen selected for the Ammodo Tiger Short Competition.

 Winners Ammodo Tiger Short Competition 2022: